A semimetallic square-octagon (fes) two-dimensional polymer with high mobility

 Our TB model Hamiltonian

-considers 1\textsuperscript{st}- ($t_1$) and 2\textsuperscript{nd}-neighbor ($t_2$) electron hoppings with on-site energies $\varepsilon_{i}$.
-Hopping parameters are usually negative ($t_i<0$), indicating stabilizing bond formation in chemical systems (see SI section~S1~\cite{SI} for details).
-Since in 2D polymers electronic bonding between vertices is facilitated through the conjugated $\pi$-bonds rather than through the distance in space (see Fig.~S1)~\cite{10.1039/C9CS00893D}, we only consider interactions (hoppings) through edges. $H_{\text{SOC}}$ is the intrinsic SOC, originating from 2\textsuperscript{nd}-neighbor electronic hopping processes, and according to the Kane-Mele model~\cite{10.1103/PhysRevLett.95.226801}, it can be written as:
+considers 1\textsuperscript{st}- ($t_1$) and 2\textsuperscript{nd}-neighbor ($t_2$) electron hopping parameters with on-site energies $\varepsilon_{i}$.
+Hopping parameters are usually negative ($t_i<0$), resulting in a node-less orbital between centres and stabilizing bond formation in chemical systems (see section~\ref{sec:tb_evaluations} of the Supporting Information (SI)~\cite{SI} for details).
+Since in 2D polymers electronic bonding between vertices is facilitated through the conjugated $\pi$ bonds rather than through the distance in space (see Fig.~\ref{fig:SI-distances})~\cite{10.1039/C9CS00893D}, only interactions (hopping parameters) through edges are considered.
+In order to account for SOC, analogously to the Haldane model, time-reversal symmetry breaking complex hopping terms were added (Eq.~\ref{eq:HSOC}).
+This induces local effective magnetic fluxes piercing the octahedron plaquettes~\cite{10.1103/PhysRevLett.61.2015,10.1103/PhysRevB.82.085106,mertz2019statistical}.